chakra-ui/chakra-ui/packages/checkbox/migration.md

 </CheckboxGroup>
 ```

-- The `useCheckboxGroup` hook is exported with state management logic for use in create tailor made checkbox component for your application
+- The `useCheckboxGroup` hook is exported with state management logic for use in creating tailor-made checkbox component for your application